partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 `<table name>` is the name of an existing table.

 `<alias>` is a substitute name for `<table name>`.
 When an alias is provided, it SHOULD hide the actual name of the table.
 This is particularly for the instance when `ON CONFLICT` targets a database table named `EXCLUDED`.
-In such cases since `EXCLUDED` is also the name of the special table representing rows proposed for insertion, using the alias disambiguates the name conflict—see the “Excluded keyword” section for more details.
+In such cases since `EXCLUDED` is also the name of the special table representing rows proposed for insertion, using the alias, disambiguates the name conflict—see the “Excluded keyword” section for more details.

 `<attr name>` is the name of an attribute in the table named by `<table name>`.
-When referencing an attribute with `ON CONFLICT`, the table name MUST get omitted from the specification of a target attribute.
+When referencing an attribute with `ON CONFLICT`, the table name or table alias (if defined) MUST get omitted from the left-hand side of the specification of a target attribute.
 For example, `INSERT INTO table_name ...
-ON CONFLICT DO UPDATE SET table_name.attr = 1` is invalid; this is because, as `ON CONFLICT` operates on `<table name>` only, having the option of using the table name alongside of table alias (if defined) is superfluous and can lead to potentially more user errors while making the statements less readable.
+ON CONFLICT DO UPDATE SET table_name.attr = 1` is invalid.

 `DEFAULT VALUES` denotes that all required attributes MUST be filled with their default values or `NULL` in case of attributes being nullable.
 This is as if `DEFAULT` were explicitly specified for each attribute.
 If the target database system has no concept or implementation of default values, this should return a `SemanticError` exception.